Leucine aminopeptidase - urine

 Your provider may tell you to stop taking any medicines that could affect the test.
 Drugs that can affect the results of this test include estrogen and progesterone.
 Never stop taking any medicine without first talking to your doctor.

 The test involves only normal urination, and there is no discomfort.

 Why the Test is Performed

-Your doctor may order this test to see if there is liver damage.
+You may need this test to see if there is liver damage.
 It may also be done to check for certain tumors.

 This test is only rarely done.
 Other tests (such as gamma glutamyl transpeptidase) are as accurate and are more easily available.

-Normal values range from 2 - 18 units per 24 hours.
+Normal values range from 2 to 18 units per 24 hours.